s-hfarooq/ALMA/README.md

 @weustis you should do this

 #### Installation
 Follow the [official guide](https://docs.espressif.com/projects/esp-mdf/en/latest/get-started/) from Espressif to install ESP-MDF - the mesh development framework.
-You may (and probably should) also install ESP-IDF (IoT development framework) using the [official guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step).
+You probably should also install ESP-IDF (IoT development framework) using the [official guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step) as well.

 #### Flashing devices
 1. Make sure PATH to ESP-MDF (or IDF) exists on the current terminal window